testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 were this is undesirable (like doors), `init` should be set to an empty function.

+It is illegal to call functions which write to the map from this function.
+Such function calls need to be wrapped in `minetest.after`.

+## `mcl_redstone.after(delay, func)`

+Calls the function `func` after `delay` ticks.

-It is illegal to call functions which write to map (like `minetest.set_node`) directly from `init`.
-Such calls have to be wrapped in a `minetest.after` call.
+It is illegal to call functions which write to the map from `func`.
+Such function calls need to be wrapped in `minetest.after`.

 ## `mcl_redstone.get_power(pos, dir)`